water in Bull Run rose above its normal channel and spilled onto the floodplain at Manassas Battlefield, May 2014

 Source: US Fish and Wildlife Service, Water Management at Great Dismal Swamp (by Frederic C. Wurster, July 27, 2017)

-Floods are becoming more common, independent of any change in the climate due to global warming, because our developments are modifying patterns of runoff and the shape of the river channels.
+Floods are becoming more common, independent of any change in the climate due to global warming, because development modifies patterns of runoff and the shape of stream channels.
 When a river channel is narrowed, often in an urban area by filling in the marshes on the shoreline, the volume of the channel is decreased.
 The inevitable consequence, according to the laws of physics, is that the water must either flow faster (eroding the riverbanks and causing trees/structures to fall into the river) or rise higher (causing floods when waters spill over the riverbanks).

 modern infrastructure, such as this Route 29 bridge over Bull Run, is designed to withstand large floods that have a 1% chance of occurring each year ("100 year" floods)

-Even if a channel is unchanged by storm-induced erosion, development can increase the probability of floods downstream.
-When forests and grasslands are replaced by impermeable surfaces, such as parking lots, roads, and buildings, the rainfall no longer seeps gradually into the ground.
-Instead, it rapidly flows to the edge of the pavement or roof.
-There it may have sufficient energy to wash away soil and vegetation and carve gullies, washing silt into streams and causing water pollution.
+Even if a channel is unchanged by storm-induced erosion, the amount of paving and rooftops increases the probability of floods downstream.
+When forests and grasslands are replaced by impermeable surfaces, such as parking lots, roads, and buildings, raindrops no longer seep gradually into the ground.
+Instead, water rapidly flows to the edge of the pavement or roof.
+There it may have sufficient kinetic energy to erode soil particles and carve gullies, washing silt into streams and converting clear water into muddy brown water.

-More importantly for flood control, the rapid flow of stormwater off the surface of the land creates a higher peak flow downstream.
-For example, look how a one-inch summer thunderstorm in a small stream valley would create a small rise in water level at a stream gauge downstream.
-The storm would deposit an excess of water that could not be absorbed in the ground.
-In this example, assume that the excess normally would flow downstream over the course of 24 hours, and cause the water level at the stream gauge to rise to a peak of 6" above average flow four hours later.
+A one-inch summer thunderstorm would deposit an excess of water that could not be absorbed in the ground.
+In a small stream valley, the excess runoff would create a small rise in water level at a stream gauge downstream.
+For example, assume that the excess normally would flow downstream over the course of 24 hours, and cause the water level at the stream gauge to rise to a peak of 6" above average flow four hours later.

 Building a shopping center in that small stream valley would not change the total amount of water deposited by the same storm.
 However, covering the ground with impermeable surface would dramatically speed up the time during which the excess rainfall washed downstream.
-Instead of taking 24 hours to drain, the excess water may race off the roofs and parking lots into gutters, and be gone soon after the rain stopped (except for a few puddles).
-The runoff would be faster and the peak water level at the stream gauge would be higher.
+Instead of taking 24 hours to drain, the excess water would race off the roofs and parking lots into gutters, and be gone soon after the rain stopped (except for a few puddles).
+The runoff would be faster, the peak water level at the stream gauge would be higher, and more land would be flooded downstream.

 Fairfax County encourages drivers to "Don't Drown, Turn Around" rather than require swift water rescue team aid